designbyblake/sizeresize/README.md

 ```

-## Documentation and Examples Coming Soon
+## More Documentation and Examples Coming Soon
 I hope to get documentation and examples complete by August 8th, 2016.

 ## To-do